 The failed garden produced a lot of weeds, prolific carrot, beet and radish tops, a goodly amount of smallish tomatoes with no taste, and some pretty - but stunted - red chard.

 Steve came over the other day to help me shut it down.
 Here, by the way, is a visual depiction of why the garden failed.
-Yes, the failed garden is in the dark place - who knew the sun would be just to the right of where we put the garden?!

 But before we shut it down completely, we dug out the languishing gladioli and peony and tried to remember where we'd put the potatoes.